The Intent Gap

 Software testing can only prove the presence of bugs, not their absence.

 This asymmetry limits how far we can scale.
-As software grows, each new component introduces failure modes that become impractical to detect by testing, making it difficult to ensure our intent is met.
-This is why software engineering teams have come to rely on a complicated hierarchy of trust and best practices.
+As software grows, each new component introduces failure modes that become impractical to detect by testing.
+This makes it difficult to ensure our intent is met.
+As a result, software engineering teams have come to rely on a complicated hierarchy of trust and best practices.
 But these only go so far.

-The things we build are made out of clay.
+The software we are building is made out of clay.
 Clay houses need constant maintenance, and can only rise so high before collapsing under their weight.1

 Programming languages like Idris and Lean let you express your intent using code, then verify intent is satisfied by compiling.
 Let me show you what I mean.